Maryland Lawyer Helps You Through an Absolute Divorce

 In addition to these fault-based grounds, a divorce attorney from the Law Offices of Ellen L. Lee can help you and your spouse achieve a no-fault absolute divorce after you have been legally separated, through a limited divorce, for at least 12 months, or when you and your spouse have voluntarily lived separately for at least two years without having filed for a limited divorce.

 Call our Rockville divorce attorney today

 If you have questions about your options for divorce, or if you’re ready to file for an absolute divorce in Maryland, call the Law Offices of Ellen L. Lee at 240-552-6957 or contact us online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.